 But new, hardware-based full isolation solutions significantly reduce those ongoing costs.
 And cloud solutions running on purpose-built hardware can offer the same benefits without the need to pay for isolation devices upfront.

-- Hardware-based pixel-pushing solutions can offer lower ongoing costs compared to software-based alternatives or partial Web Isolation. - Where possible, find a vendor that will offer licensing based on concurrent active sessions instead of per user.
-This means you can be more flexible in how you deploy your solution (for example, you could have a large group using the solution less frequently or a smaller group of intensive users for a similar cost).
+- Hardware-based pixel-pushing solutions can offer lower ongoing costs compared to software-based alternatives or partial Web Isolation. - Where possible, use a vendor that will offer licensing based on concurrent active sessions instead of per

 IT simplicity